 Established in 2018, the annual BioOne Ambassador Award is given to early career researchers who can effectively communicate the importance and impact of their research to the public.
-The WDA as partner publisher of BioOne nominates individuals who are currently students or within 5yrs. post completion of their primary or secondary degree and have published or had their manuscript accepted for publication in JWD within the previous calendar year.
+The WDA as partner publisher of BioOne nominates individuals who are currently students or within 5 years post-completion of their primary or secondary degree and have published or had their manuscript accepted for publication in JWD within the previous calendar year.